dialectlabs/docs/docs/alerts/quick-start.md

 - Make sure the user clicked the bell and enabled notifications
 - Check that the toggle is "ON" in the notification settings

-### ❌ "Invalid client key"
-- Verify you copied the client key correctly from the dashboard
-- Make sure you're using the production key for live apps

 ### ❌ "Component not rendering"
 - Ensure you imported the CSS: `import "@dialectlabs/react-ui/index.css"`
-- Check that your dApp address is correct
+- Check that your app address is correct
 - Verify wallet connection is working

 ### ❌ "User not receiving notifications"